 Welsh Hearts are pleased to be funding such a vital and life saving initiative.
 It is our mission to help protect and promote the heart health of young people here in Wales.
 Many people still associate heart disease and heart attacks with older people, however this is sadly not the case.
 But with screening we can make a massive difference and we will save lives.

-Love My Heart is an annual campaign running from 25th January until 1st March, two poignant, romantic dates in the Welsh calendar, to raise money to enable Welsh Hearts to hold heart screening sessions.
+Help A Heart is an annual campaign running from 25th January until 1st March, two poignant, romantic dates in the Welsh calendar, to raise money to enable Welsh Hearts to hold heart screening sessions.

 “This is a great initiative from Welsh Hearts that will hopefully prevent lives being lost from undiagnosed heart conditions.